 Redwood City Councilmember Shelly Masur has been a leader in women’s health and education for over 20 years.
 Inspired to get her Masters in Public Health as the result of her organizing to protect women’s access to health care and abortion services, Shelly has led youth-serving non-profits, and held women’s health and education-related leadership roles.
-She is currently the CEO of Californians Dedicated to Education Foundation, a statewide education non-profit working on policy implementation.
+She is the former CEO of Californians Dedicated to Education Foundation, a statewide education non-profit working on policy implementation.

 Shelly was elected to the Redwood City Council in 2015.
 She serves on the Council's Communications, Finance & Audit, and Charter Committees as well as on Redwood City 2020, a public private collaborative focused on health, children and youth.
 Shelly is currently the Treasurer of the Board of the Peninsula Division of California League of Cities and was appointed to the League's Community Services and Governance, Transparency and Labor Relations Policy Committees.
 She also represents the City of Redwood City on several regional committees and advisory boards, including the Legislative and Congestion Management & Environmental Quality Committees of the City County Association of Governments.
 Shelly’s accomplishments on the City Council include spearheading efforts to raise the minimum wage, increase childcare facilities, and community outreach on affordable housing with the County’s Home for All Initiative.